 Mary Gaitskill is the author of the novels Two Girls, Fat and Thin and Veronica.
 She has also written three story collections, Bad Behavior, Because They Wanted To, and Don't Cry.
 Her stories and essays have appeared in The New Yorker, Harper’s, Granta, Best American Short Stories and The O. Henry Prize Stories.
 She has taught writing and literature since 1993, most recently at Claremont McKenna College.
 She was awarded a Guggenheim Fellowship in 2004 and a Cullman Fellowship in 2010.
 Her new novel The Mare will be published in November of this year.

 Enter your email address to receive notifications for author Mary Gaitskill

-You have been added to the notification list for author Mary Gaitskill
+Confirmation link sent to your email to add you to notification list for author Mary Gaitskill

 More in this series

 Situational Ethics for Toddlers: Explaining ‘Star Wars,’ ‘Hamilton,’ and Stonewall Jackson to My Rebel-Obsessed Daughter